metalcarratt/ministry/ls/Philippians/msg29.md

 paul said first he knew how to be abased and how to abound. that was before epaphroditus came with a gift from the philippians. then he said he knew how to abound and how to lack. he knew that all things are under God's arrangement and that there will continue to be ups and downs, but he had the secret to be in all those things.

 the secret paul had was to be in christ. in prior verse he had the aspiration to be found in Him. now that he was in him he could do all things in him.

+pt3

+the christian life is full of ups and downs.

+paul both knew how to be abased but also felt the anxiety of being abased. if not he would not have mentioned his experience. in the situation he felt the anxiety. but at the moment he took christ as the key, the secret. therefore his anxiety was killed